Skip to main content

 Original Purpose

-Coaching inn and tavern on the village green (serving travelers and locals since the 1300s)
+Coaching inn and tavern on the village green (serving travellers and locals since the 1300s)

 Historical Significance